stringparser/batch-these/readme.md

 `data`
   - type: none

-  The data to be batched.
+  The data to be data.

   It will be passed to the `callback` when the time comes as an `array`.